khaors/geocompr/main.md

 zion_nlcd = raster::extract(nlcd, zion, df = TRUE)
 ```

-The new output, `zion_nlcd`, can be then use to count the number of occurrences of each class.
+The new output, `zion_nlcd`, can then be used to count the number of occurrences of each class.
 Finally, we need to reshape the output to have one row per polygon and join the extracted information with the polygon dataset: